 Use 1/4 cup yogurt for one egg

-If you want to make buttermilk from milk, then for 1 cup milk add 1 tbsp lemon juice or white vinegar.
+If you want to make buttermilk from milk, then for 1 cup of milk add 1 tbsp lemon juice or white vinegar.
 A delicious Muffins with Buttermilk as a substitute in this Double Chocolate Muffins.

 Yogurt: Mix 3/4 cup plain yogurt with 1/4 cup water to thin.
 Use as you would buttermilk.